 Next fixture:

-After narrowly avoiding relegation by defeating Elversberg in the play-off last term, Heidenheim are once again embroiled in a battle to beat the drop in what is their third campaign amongst the elite.
+After narrowly avoiding relegation by defeating Elversberg in the play-off last term, Heidenheim are on the brink of a return to Bundesliga 2.

-Having suffered eight defeats and registered only one victory in their opening 11 matches, back-to-back wins over Union Berlin and Freiburg offered hope of a revival - but they have not won since.
+Having suffered eight defeats and registered only one victory in their opening 11 matches, back-to-back wins over Union Berlin and Freiburg offered hope of a revival, but they then proceeded to go 15 games without a win.

 Club: Wolfsburg